meetofleaf/ML-Journal-ep1_Linear_Regression/README.md

 ## Getting Started
 - Clone this repository.
 - Ensure you have all the required programs and libraries installed or install using the requirements file.
-- Simply run the Python script (e.g., python linear_regression.py).
+- Simply run the Python script either from your OS' command prompt or from your choice of IDE.
 - Follow the comments and code execution to understand the process.
 - I encourage you to experiment with the code, modify the data, and play around with the model!
 - Lastly, feel free to share any suggestions, corrections, ideas or questions you might have.